South Carolina Industrial Hemp Program

 - William Attaway, SCDA Hemp Farming Program Coordinator

 For other inquiries and general questions please reach out to the Clemson Industrial Hemp Program Team:

-- David DeWitt, Hemp Program Coordinator, Extension Associate
+- David DeWitt, SC Hemp Program Coordinator, Extension Associate

 - Justin Ballew, Production, Extension Associate

 - Kelly Flynn, Emerging Crops Program, Research Coordinator